mhammadsaani/DevOps/DevOps with Kunal/1- Networking/README.md

 defined pathway is called guided like Fibre Optics
 2- Unguided: Means of transmission that are not bound by a confined pathway are called unguided media, such as radio waves.

+Now before we go further into technical details lets reviw about data trasmission over network and the network types how is data transfered?(a brief overview)
+>> when u send a wattsapp message like "good morning" it is not sent as it is in one go in the vast ocean of internet, instead it happens in chunks ur data is transfered into segments, packates and frames(you will learn more about it in detail ). same thing happens when u load a webpage individual calls are made for each "chunk" of data. every device that can be connected has an IP address.An IP address is in the form of X.X.X.X. each X can contain 0-255 no.s. this address will tell the internet to where send and recieve a data ur "good morning" message will be sent to ur friend only if the internet know which IP adress he/she has.
+But wait? how does the internet knows which application to send to ? it is not like u send a wattsapp message and it has sent in your friend email,is it? for that thier is port no.s which tells which application this "good morning" message has to be sent.Ports are 16 bit no.s and some are already reserved. forexample:- port no. 80 is reservedd for http. now this is one final problem , the problem of sequence. when u send "good morning" why doesnt the data is tranfered as "morning gdoo", how does the sequence of those data packets is mainted? the answer is sequence no.s. they maintain the sequence of those data packets to be transferred so there is a simple overview of how your simple mesasage in form of data is tranferred form one computer to another. u will learn more in detail when u will study network models like OSI model and TCP/IP model.

+But wait now u know how does data travels in this "network" thing but what exactly is a computer network who are these connected with wires? the ansawer is CABLES, CABLES , CABLES everyone is connected with cables around the globe.checkout the website submarinecable.com.
+Now lets talk about how this network is arranged there are basicly three type of network connection LAN, MAN and WAN , which are explained below:-